bharratgehlot/gate-pixels/progress.md

 Relief Mode - Easy, no time limit, copy pasted enabled Add Subjects in each question where they belong

+Account Section
+Show history of every paper used attempted with marks and date (logged In Only) Basic Account creation to store User's progress

 PAPERS:

 GATE CSE 2025 (2 papers)